NonoHM/nonohm.github.io/_posts/2024-01-26-THM-Security-Engineer-Intro.md

 ### Secure by Design

-The engineer understands that the security posture receives the most Return on Investment if he follows a secure-by-design philoshophy.
+The engineer understands that the security posture receives the most Return on Investment if he follows a secure-by-design philosophy.
 This means the implemntation of a Secure network Architecture and the hardenization of the machines as much as secure software development.

 > Ref: [Windows Hardening](https://tryhackme.com/room/microsoftwindowshardening), [Linux Hardening](https://tryhackme.com/room/linuxsystemhardening), [Active Directory Hardening](https://tryhackme.com/room/activedirectoryhardening), [Secure Software Development Lifecycle](https://tryhackme.com/room/securesdlc)